 Stephanie has always been into fitness, overall prevention and balancing a healthy lifestyle, which allowed her to develop a passion for Pilates from the benefits it provided her.
 “I feel my best when I am practicing Pilates consistently.”

 Last year Stephanie cared for her father-in-law, who’s health was declining fast due to his lack of strength and mobility.
-This inspired Stephanie to join the teacher training program at EHF Pilates and increase her knowledge of the Pilates method to eventually share her knowledge and experiences to help others.
+This inspired her to join the teacher training program at EHF Pilates to increase her knowledge of the Pilates method and eventually share this incredible style of challenging yet gentle movement practice to help others.

-In her free-time Stephanie enjoys spending time with her husband and two children.
-They love camping, hiking and boating while walking on the beach is one of her favorite activities… along with watching her children play sports.
+Stephanie enjoys spending time with her husband and two children.
+They love camping, hiking and boating, while walking on the beach is one of her favorite activities… along with watching her children play sports.

 Carol Wong – M.S.
 E.I.U. – Registered Dietician